bo-codes/text-scan/README.md

 **text-scan** is a react component which takes a text input, and displays the text with a digital text-scan animation, similar to subway split-flap.

-The component needs a "inText" prop value as listed in the parameters below.
+The component needs an "inText" prop value as listed in the parameters below.
 The rest of the parameters listed have default values.

 # Installation
 `npm i text-scan`